tristanmcooper/cse12-wi23-pa3-LinkedList-starter/README.md

 **How to compile and run the public tester:**

 Running the tester on UNIX based systems (including Mac):
-- Compile: `javac -cp libs/junit-4.12.jar:libs/hamcrest-core-1.3.jar:.
+- Compile: `javac -cp ../libs/junit-4.13.2.jar:../libs/hamcrest-2.2.jar:.
 MyLinkedListPublicTester.java`
-- Execute: `java -cp libs/junit-4.12.jar:libs/hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore MyLinkedListPublicTester`
+- Execute: `java -cp ../libs/junit-4.13.2.jar:../libs/hamcrest-2.2.jar:. org.junit.runner.JUnitCore MyLinkedListPublicTester`

 Running the tester on Windows systems:
-- Compile: `javac -cp ".;libs\junit-4.12.jar;libs\hamcrest-core-1.3.jar" MyLinkedListPublicTester.java`
+- Compile: `javac -cp ".;..\libs\junit-4.13.2.jar;..\libs\hamcrest-2.2.jar" MyLinkedListPublicTester.java`
-- Execute: `java -cp ".;libs\junit-4.12.jar;libs\hamcrest-core-1.3.jar" org.junit.runner.JUnitCore MyLinkedListPublicTester`
+- Execute: `java -cp ".;..\libs\junit-4.13.2.jar;..\libs\hamcrest-2.2.jar" org.junit.runner.JUnitCore MyLinkedListPublicTester`

+You should run the above commands in the `starter` directory.
 To run the custom tester, replace references to `MyLinkedListPublicTester` with `MyLinkedListCustomTester` in the above commands.

 ⚠️**Your code must first compile in order to receive credit for the different test cases.
 You will receive a zero if your code doesn’t compile.**